itscaroline/MyReversii/README.md

 # My Reversii
-Programmed using C++ with a bash interface.
+Reversi is a strategy board game for two players, played on an 8×8 uncheckered board.
+There are sixty-four identical game pieces called disks (often spelled "discs"), which are light on one side and dark on the other.
+Players take turns placing disks on the board with their assigned color facing up.
+The game is programmed using C++ with a bash interface.

 ## Commands